alex-gottlieb/snow_drought/README.md

 # Observing, Measuring, and Assessing the Consequences of Snow Drought
-## NOTE: Repository still under development

 This directory contains all of the data and code to produce the numerical values and figures reported in [Gottlieb & Mankin (2021)](https://journals.ametsoc.org/view/journals/bams/aop/BAMS-D-20-0243.1/BAMS-D-20-0243.1.xml?tab_body=fulltext-display).
 Users can create a virtual environment with the `python` packages necessary to perform all analysis using the included `environment.yml` file:
 `conda create -f environment.yml`

-In addition to providing the analysis-ready observational ensembles of snowpack, we provide links to download all of the underlying data in the table below.
-Code for preprocessing (e.g., converting units, resampling, reprojecting, aggregating to basin-scale) the raw data is available in the `notebooks/data_prep` folder, with one file for each dataset.

 | Dataset | Data Type | Spatial Resolution | Spatial Coverage | Temporal Resolution | Temporal Coverage | Where to Download | Download Method |
 | ------- | --------- | ------------------ | ---------------- | ------------------- | ----------------- | ----------------- | --------------- |